-1 Stop all firing and movement and await instructions from the Safety Staff.

-2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan.

-3 ENSURE WEAPON SAFETY AND PRESERVE EVIDENCE

-Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or

-Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation setting.
-(If necessary move personnel to safety)

-INFORM AND SEEK ADVICE

-(This is a Unit responsibility.
-Using the detail recorded in Figure 2-2 of Pam 21 will assist)

-When Firing is taking place and on & Training Range system: Ext 223

-Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038

-Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539

-Fri 0800 - 1530 OR BY RADIO

-Sat 0800 - 1630

-At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926

-(manned 24/7)

-Include: Number of casualties and whether life is at risk.
-Types of injury if known (e.g. gunshot wound etc.)

-Position a guide on the road at the back of the range to meet the ambulance.
-The Guardroom will escort the ambulance to meet your guide who will lead them to the casualty.

-Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).

-CORDON THE AREA AND GATHER EVIDENCE Protect evidence.
-Everything is to remain in situ until seen by investigators.
-Personnel are to mark their position with a helmet or PLCE.
+to carried at all times by the RCO and a • 1 ON THE COMMAND "STOP, STOP" Stop all firing and movement and await instructions from the Safety Staff.
+2 CIVE FIRST AID AND CET MEDICAL LIELD (If required) 2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan. implement the medical en lergency plan.
+3 ENSURE WEAPON SAFETY AND DDESERVE EVIDENCE 3 Do not attempt to unload, make safe, strip or clean any weapon involved to nersonnell or alter bearing, range or elevation setting.
+(If ne to personner) or and bearing, range of elevation setting. (if he ocessary move personner to sarcty) 4 INFORM AND SEEK ADVICE (This is a Unit responsibility.
+Using the detail record ( CONTACT RANGE CONTROL (DO NOT DIAL 999 - Leave that to Range Control) · · , When Firing is taking place and on & Training Range system: Ext 223 Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO OK BT KADIO Sat 0800 - 1630 At all athematics and the Main Occasion Mil.
+04550 0000 / 0454 000 4000 At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926 (manned 24/7) Include: Number of casualties an i ypes of injury if known (e.g. gunshot wound etc.) Desiries a social assistance and at the book of the he was to week the aucholouse Position a guide on the road at the back of t The Guardroom will escort the ambulance to meet you ar guide who will lead them to the casualty /- Inform the EXERCISE DIRECTOR AND S ENIOD DI ANNINO OFFICED ATO, AINC and Def AIB Land (Ops) ( Def AIB Land Eng and SIB RMP (On SASC/D Del Alb Laliu (Ops) auvice).
+5 CORDON THE AREA AND GA Protect evidence.
+Everything is to remain in situ until seen by investigato rs.
+Personnel are to mark their position with a a helmet or PLCE.
 Record weapon details.
-Damaged weapons, lodged bullets, empty cases are to be left where they fell.
-(If necessary seek Armourer assistance).
-Identify witnesses.
+Damaged weapons, lodged bullets, empty cases s are to be left where they fell.
+(If necessary s eek Armourer assistance).
+Identify witnesses .
 To prevent influencing, stop discussion and separate witnesses.
-Witnesses are to produce a brief written account of the events.
-Make a sketch map for the investigators.
-Record the position of all fragments and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of their weapon.

-CONTROL AMMUNITION AND EVIDENCE Record the ADAC, designation and BKI of the ammunition, It is to be segregated and not used again unless approved by ATO.
-Misfires/Blinds are to be destroyed in accordance with this pamphlet and ATO instructions and reported to ATO using Figure 4 detail.
-Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.

-7 SUSPENSION OF RANGE STAFF All Range Staff directly involved are temporarily suspended, pending investigation.
-8 RECORD THE ACCIDENT/INCIDENT IN THE LAND RANGE LOG 906 0r 906A This is the Conducting Officers responsibility MOD 510 are Mandatory for Regulars & Reserves, MOD 492 for Cadet Forces 9.
-USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING) 9.
+Witnesses are to produce a brief written account of the events. anta and management (in) -4-4!
+41- Make a sketch map for the investigators.
+Record the position of all fragm stating the direction they were facing, their stance, weapon state and the direction of n their weapon.
+CONTROL AMARIANTON AND EVIDENCE 6 CONTROL AMMUNITION A 1 h ATO Record the ADAC, designation and BKI of the ammunition, It is to be seg Misfires/Blinds are to be destroyed in accordance with this pamphlet and rigure 4 detail.
+Only after all investigating agencies have been consulted should the ATC o authorise clearance of the scene.
+7 SUSPENSION OF RAN IGE STAFF ' All Range Staff directly involved are temporarily All Ivalige Stall ullectly livolved are telliporally , suspended, pending investigation.
+8 RECORD THE ACCIDENT/INCIDENT IN THE I AND RANGE I OG 906 0r 906 A 0 This is the Conducting Office MOD 510 are Mandatory for Regulars & Rese rves, MOD 492 for Cadet For rces 9.
+USEFUL NUMBERS FOR NON-EMERGENC a.
+16 years and over: Southport General b.
+Under 16: Ormskirk General Hospital 0 11695 577111 1